stephengladney/automation_rules/README.md

 ### Conditions

 Conditions allow your users to verify that a specific scenario has been met.
+The `condition` function provides an easy way to get a typesafe condition.

 ```typescript
 function condition<T extends object>(